Dynamical Evolution of Planetary Systems: Conditions, timescales and outcome of planetary system instabilities

-This work has been recently revisited by Obertas et al. (2017), who confirmed the previous results showing a linear trend in the initial planet spacing between 3 and 8 $R_H$ and the logarithm of the stability time.
-Moreover, investigating thousands of simulations with spacings up to 13 $R_H$, they revealed distinct modulations superimposed on this relationship in the vicinity of first and second-order mean motion resonances { (corresponding to period ratios $(n+1)/n$ and $(n+2)/n$, for integer $n$, respectively)} of adjacent planets (Fig.~\ref{fig:2}).
+where $\Delta$ is the mutual separation in units of $R_H$ and $b$ and $c$ are constants.
+They however showed that a scaling as $\varepsilon^{1/4}$ is more accurate over a large mass ratio regime.
+Many works further confirmed that pioneering result \citep[\emph{e.g.}][]{Faber2007,Smith2009} but most authors continued using the Hill radius to rescale the problem.
+For practical stability over stellar lifetime, separations over roughly 10 mutual Hill radii give a good stability boundary for super-Earth sized planets.
+On top of the exponential trend, \cite{Obertas2017} revealed distinct modulations superimposed on this relationship in the vicinity of first and second-order mean motion resonances (corresponding to period ratios $k/(k-1)$ and $k/(k-2)$, for integer $k$, respectively) of adjacent planets (Fig.~\ref{fig:instabilitytimes}).
+Chaotic diffusion induces a scatter of the instability timescales \citep{Hussain2020}.

-Focusing specifically on first order mean motion resonances, Matsumoto et al. (2012) found a critical number of planets in resonant chains, beyond which stability is not possible after gas removal.
-In the unstable case, the instability time is similar to the non-resonant case (i.e. formula (1)).
-This critical number $N_{crit}$ depends on the resonant configuration.
-At equal planetary masses, compact resonant chains (e.g. each planet being in the 8:7 resonance with its neighbor) have $N_{crit}$ smaller than more spaced resonant chains (e.g. in 6:5 resonances); {the values of $N_{crit}$ are respectively 3 and 8 for planet masses of $10^{-5}$ stellar masses.} In fact, $N_{crit}$ is a growing function of the mutual separation in $R_H$ { (although not a simple analytic one)} and therefore, for a given resonant chain, it can increase substantially if the planetary masses are reduced.

-Like the results of Chambers et al. and Obertas et al., those of Matsumoto et al. are { also} purely numerical, and there are currently no theoretical explanations for these empirical stability laws.
-For the simpler case of two planets in a first-order resonance, { Pichierri et al. (2018) find that the instability occurs when the masses are large enough that their mutual Hill radius becomes larger than $\sim 1.3$ times the minimal approach distance that the planets have from each other, if they are placed at the center of the resonance.
-This factor of $1.3$ is much larger than the one ($1/(2\sqrt{3})\sim 0.3$) for non-resonant orbits, but it is found to decrease with the amplitude of libration in the resonance.
-It will be interesting to attempt a generalization of this result to a multi-planet resonant chain.}

-Properly understood or not, the results quoted above show that systems in which planets are too close to each other relative to their mutual Hill radius become unstable on some characteristic timescale after gas-removal, without the need of any external perturbation.

-However, the simulations of Izidoro et al. (2017), which build the resonant chains among super-Earths through a consistent modeling of the accretion and migration processes affecting these planets, show that only 50\% of the systems become unstable by themselves after gas removal.
-This is insufficient with respect to the estimated fraction of unstable systems ($>$90\%) required to fit the observed distributions (Izidoro et al., 2017).
-Thus, some external perturbations are needed in order to fully explain the observations, and these will be discussed in the next section.